Shaikohn/Feetsies/README.md

 The project proposed for this FP instance is that of a page belonging to a pet shelter, which in turn has E-Commerce elements.
 In this application, the user will be able to:
--View animals available for adoption
+- View animals available for adoption
--Apply for adoption
+- Apply for adoption
--Express a wish to put an animal up for adoption
+- Express a wish to put an animal up for adoption
--View product catalog
+- View product catalog
--Execute purchases
+- Execute purchases
--View purchases made
+- View purchases made
--Send queries to the administration
+- Send queries to the administration